 The checklist below is a must-read before buying Bitcoin in the UK:

-• Volatility and Risk: All assets carry investment risks, whether that’s shares, funds, or gold.
-However, Bitcoin is considered one of the most volatile assets, with extreme pricing swings often the norm.
+- Volatility and Risk: All assets carry investment risks, whether that’s shares, funds, gold, or crypto assets.
+However, Bitcoin is considered one of the most volatile assets around, with extreme pricing swings often the norm.
 Importantly, the Bitcoin price could decline after you invest and never recover.
 This would mean a financial loss.
+Other crypto assets are even more volatile.

-• 24/7 Trading: Bitcoin, like all crypto coins, trades 24 hours per day, 7 days per week.
+- 24/7 Trading: Bitcoin, like all crypto assets, trades 24 hours per day, 7 days per week.
 This is a huge benefit, as you can buy and sell Bitcoin around the clock.
 You will, however, need a broker or exchange that supports GBP payments.
 Otherwise, you can only sell Bitcoin for another crypto.

 Bitcoin’s Thesis: Investment Potential and Risks